Kurdish region

 Major stories VOA was unable to cover because of the effort to shut it down.

-At the time of the March 15 shutdown, VOA's Kurdish Service employed 11 full-time employees, 10 contractors and a network of stringers.
+At the time of the March 15, 2025, shutdown, VOA's Kurdish Service employed 11 full-time employees, 10 contractors and a network of stringers.
+In early January, a fraction of those journalists were recalled to produce a minimal amount of content.

 Timeline of VOA’s Kurdish Service